gabrielrtakeda/ourcities-pomodoro/README.md

 - Run tests on watch: `npm run test:w`

 # Thank's
-All of OurCities Company (:
+All of OurCities company (: